SECTION 12 – DESIGN REVIEW PROCESS (Amended April 29, 2022)

 12.7.1 Application Review.

-Upon submittal, the application will be reviewed by the Managing Agent, or his designate, to ensure that the application is complete.
+Upon submittal, the Managing Agent, or their designate, will review the application to ensure that the application is complete.
 The applicant will be notified within five business days if additional information or documentation is required to complete the application.

 When the application is complete, Design Review Technical Support will review it for consistency with the Design Guidelines and to identify any needed clarification of project objectives and construction plans.
 At the completion of this review and a site visit, and within five business days of receipt from the Managing Agent, Design Review Technical Support will forward the application to the Design Review Committee, along with relevant comments.
 The applicant will be notified of the date the Design Review Committee receives the completed application package and the response deadline.